 Studio photographers will appreciate that the Nikon D850 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T20 and the D850 are recent models that are part of the current product line-up of Nikon.
+The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T20 better than the Nikon D850 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.